tislov-dev/proposals-presentations/README.md

 1. **Opening the Presentation**:
    - Navigate to the GitHub Pages URL
-   - The welcome screen will load automatically
+   - Proposals load dynamically from markdown files
-   - Click "Start Exploring" or use the sidebar navigation
+   - Use the sidebar navigation to switch between proposals

 2. **Navigation**:
-   - Use the left sidebar to switch between proposals
+   - Left sidebar shows all 10 proposals
-   - Each proposal loads as a comprehensive single slide
+   - Click any proposal to load its content dynamically
    - Content is vertically scrollable for detailed information

-3. **Mobile Presentation**:
+3. **Feedback Collection**:
-   - Tap the hamburger menu (☰) to access navigation
+   - Each proposal has a feedback section
-   - Swipe or scroll to view full proposal content
+   - Collect ratings, categories, and detailed comments
-   - Tap outside the menu to close it
+   - Export feedback as JSON files for analysis

 ### For Viewers